-Description: Activates a call management time period for an AIM call.
+Description: This parameter activates a call management time period for an AIM call.
 You can divide an AIM call that specifies Dynamic call management into time periods, each characterized by separate Activ, Beg Time, Max Ch Cnt, Min Ch Cnt, and Target Util parameters.